 - Psychological trauma/emotional stress; and

-- Changes to your quality of life and your ability to do and perform activities of daily living,
+- Changes to your quality of life and your ability to do and perform activities of daily living, including recreational activities.

 In certain rare cases, if the defendant’s conduct was reckless and exhibited a callous disregard for the safety of others, your claim may include punitive damages.
 Some examples of such conduct might be where a driver/company knowingly operates a truck with faulty equipment and/or a truck that is “overweight,” or where the driver’s “logs” have been altered.
 Whereas “compensatory” damages are intended to compensate the victim for their injuries and damages, “punitive” damages are intended to punish the defendant and deter others from behaving in the same way.